ceph/ceph/doc/radosgw/cloud-sync-module.rst

 S3 Specific Configurables:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Currently cloud sync will only work with backends that are compatible with AWS S3.
-There are are
+There are
 a few configurables that can be used to tweak its behavior when accessing these cloud services:

 ::